vladigleba/vladigleba.github.io/posts/prophecy/usa.md

 > I am the vine, ye are the branches: He that abideth in me, and I in him, the same bringeth forth much fruit: for *without me ye can do nothing*.
 {% ct 'John 15:5' %}

-Jesus will help me identify and avoid deception if I test every teaching by the Bible {% rf 'Psalm 119:104' %}, follow truth as He reveals it to me, and stay close to Him on a daily basis through prayer and the reading of His Good Book—the Bible.
-The battle is His, and it has already been won on a hill called Calvary where Christ died to pay for my sins.
-The only question is have I given Him my heart and joined His winning side?
+Jesus will help me identify and avoid deception if I test every teaching by the Bible {% rf 'Psalm 119:104' %}, willingly follow the truth as He reveals it to me, and stay close to Him daily through prayer and the reading of His Word.
+While the battle may appear to be against Christ's followers, ultimately it is against Him.
+The battle is His, and it has already been won on a hill called Calvary.
+The only question is: have I given Him my heart and joined His winning side?

 ## What promise does the Bible give?